aledx18/aledx18/README.md

 ### <div align="center"><h1>I'm Alejandro</h1> a full-time full-stack developer 👨‍💻  🚀</div>

-- 🌱 I’m currently learning NextJs and React Native

-- ⚡ Fun fact: I love games

-I am 24, I was born in Argentina-Tucumán,
-I am a Fullstack Web Developer with a Front-End orientation 👨🏻‍💻
+-I am 24, I was born in Argentina-Tucumán, I am a Fullstack Web Developer with a Front-End orientation 👨🏻‍💻

 - Beyond my technical skills, I have great learning ability, problem solving, attention to detail, good communication and attitude.
 I am always willing to help and learn from others.
 I like to share knowledge and try to teach to reinforce what I have learned

 - Soft Skills Active listening, results orientation, customer orientation, emotional intelligence, crisis management, planning and organization, agile methodologies, teamwork.

+- ⚡ Fun fact: I love games
+- 🌱 I’m currently learning NextJs and React Native

 - If you would like to know more about me feel free to send me a message here or at alediiaz18@gmail.com ! 🤗📧

 <br/>